Blade (character): Early life and career

 Blade's easy victories made him cocky.
 He joined a gang of young hunters, the Bloodshadows, headed by Cyrus Cutter, later killed by Blade in a knife fight caused by Blade's disapproval of Cutter's actions as leader.
 Glory Anah, Cutter's girlfriend, became Blade's first lover.
 Having gone to London, where for months the group hunted vampires, demons, and warlocks under Blade's leadership, the group encountered a much older and more powerful vampire than any Blade had met before, named Lamia.
-Blade barely defeated Lamia, who slaughtered the other Bloodshadows and bit Glory, turning her into a vampire.
+Blade staked Lamia, but the other Bloodshadows were slain, and Glory was bitten, making her a vampire.
 Although Glory subsequently refused to kill Blade, she warned him never to look for her or she would kill him.
 The tragedy of the experience changed Blade considerably, as he became much more focused and determined in his hunting.
 Afari himself later fell prey to Dracula, the first occurrence in an ongoing feud between the vampire lord and Blade.
-Blade mercy-killed his mentor after Afari rose as a vampire, and tracked Dracula back to Europe, Asia, and Asia Minor, staking him many times, but never completely destroying him.
+Blade mercy-killed his mentor after Afari rose as a vampire, and tracked Dracula back to Europe, Asia, and Asia Minor, staking him many times, but never destroying him.
 While in China, Blade joined Ogun Strong's vampire hunters, which included Azu, Orji, and Musenda.
 Together, they staked Dracula again.
-Dracula survived, and killed all of the hunters except Blade and Musenda, who eventually retired from vampire hunting.
-Orji had created a lasting impression on Blade with his use of wooden daggers to combat vampires, leading to Blade adopting that weapon as his preferred arms.
-Consumed by grief for his fallen comrades, Blade resumed his quest alone.
+Dracula survived and killed all of the hunters except Blade and Musenda, who eventually retired from vampire hunting.
+Orji had created a lasting impression on Blade by using wooden daggers to combat vampires, and he quickly adopted them as his preferred arms.
+Grieving his fallen comrades, Blade resumed his hunt alone.